 The U is expanding west.
-With an expected opening date of 2027, a new $400 million, 587,000-square-foot health care and training facility is planned near the intersection of 5600 West and 3700 South in West Valley City.
+With an expected opening date of 2027, a new $400 million, 587,000-square-foot health care and training facility along with an academic campus is planned near the intersection of 5600 West and 3700 South in West Valley City.

-It will help improve access to health care, create thousands of jobs, and include numerous career training and certificate opportunities.
+It will help improve access to health care, create thousands of jobs, and include numerous career training, certificate, and educational opportunities.
 “Through meaningful community engagement, we are envisioning new ways for the U to partner with and support people and communities in the West Valley area,” says U president Taylor Randall HBA’90.
 “This is an incredible opportunity for us to work together to eliminate inequities and quality of life disparities that exist in our community.”

 Although the groundbreaking isn’t slated until 2024, the work began years ago.
 Representatives from University of Utah Health have been meeting with community members and leaders from the area to learn from their expertise and gain insight into community needs, desires, and opportunities.
 “This health and community center will be the first of its kind in the valley and possibly in the state,” says U of U Health CEO Michael Good.